tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 https://scholarship.law.gwu.edu/cgi/viewcontent.cgi?article=1796&context=faculty_publications p.489
 -490

-<msrk>It is difficult to argue that gay panic should be called either a justification or an excuse.
+<mark>It is difficult to argue that gay panic should be called either a justification or an excuse.
 Justification suggests the defendant did the right thing or took the course of action that society would have wanted him to take.</mark> A man who kills a gay man just because that man made a pass at him does not act the way a civilized society should want its men to act.<sup>78</sup> Gay panic should not be recognized as a justification defense.

 <mark>An excuse defense suggests that the defendant is not as morally blameworthy</mark> as one who does the same action without the excusing condition.
 It is difficult to say that the man who kills a gay man in response to a non-violent homosexual advance is not as morally blameworthy <mark>as someone who kills for any other reason.</mark>